-At the same time, civic involvement is immensely important at Whittier.
-Our Center for Engagement with Communities brings together faculty, students, and staff from all sectors of the College to partner with non-profit organizations and local government in Whittier and the neighboring communities.
+Our Center for Engagement with Communities connects the College with non-profit organizations and local government in Whittier and the neighboring communities.
 On average, 300 to 400 of our students work in the community—in internships and classes, or in volunteer service.
 From tutoring at local schools and youth clubs, to serving as docents at museums, to conducting research for local hospitals, to working with environmental groups protecting the Whittier Hills, to traveling to New Orleans to help in the post-Katrina clean-up and rebuilding, our students are vitally involved in the local and global community.